Walter Balderson: Broadcasting career

 Balderson was one of the first editors to use videotape for instant replay in sports events televised by NBC in the early 1960s.
 He was tapped as on-location videotape editor by NBC for many of the network's premier sports events during the 1960s–1980s, including baseball's World Series, NFL and college football, and the 1972 Winter Olympics from Sapporo, Japan.

+Later life and death

+After retirement from NBC in 1984, Balderson moved from New York to Florida, where he lived in Clearwater.
+He died on July 29, 2023, at the age of 96.

 Awards

 Balderson garnered three Emmy nominations during his 35-year career with NBC and in 1977 won the Emmy for "Outstanding Individual Achievement" for editing NBC's 50th anniversary special in 1976, "The First 50 Years".
 In 1973, he was nominated for an Emmy for outstanding achievement in videotape editing of NBC Nightly News.
 He was also Emmy-nominated for his work on The Eternal Light, an acclaimed NBC Sunday morning religious program.

-Later years

-After retirement from NBC in 1984, Balderson moved from New York to Florida, where he currently lives in Clearwater.